pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/discovery_services/_index.md

 ### Resolving connections

-We can obtain a connection with the resolveOne() method, which considers as input parameters the correlationId and the key identifying the connection parameters we are looking for.
+We can obtain a connection with the resolveOne() method, which considers as input parameter the key identifying the connection parameters we are looking for.

 {{< tabsection >}}
   Not available